huntbase-io/scout-osquery-extensions/README.md

 **Scout** is an osquery extension that provides two powerful tables for executing and managing scripts in a secure and efficient manner.

+## Supported Script Types

+Scout currently supports the following script types:

+- **Python**: Execute limited Python scripts for various automation and data collection tasks.
+- **Bash**: Run Bash scripts for system administration and configuration.
+- **PowerShell**: Utilize PowerShell scripts for Windows environments.
+- **Vbscript**: Execute VB scripts for specific use cases and integrations.

+Support for additional script types may be added in future releases based on user feedback and requirements.

 ## Tables

 ### 1. `scout_exec`